 Somewhere along the line they had lost the official seal of the Club.
-Diligent inquiry was made as to its whereabouts but to no avail.
-They even asked some of the old timers.
+A diligent inquiry was made as to its whereabouts but to no avail.
+They even asked some of the old-timers.
 In any event, it reappeared without any further searching.
 During 1949 The Charter was reported missing again.
 This time it was found by the Land Title Bank and Trust Company, where it had been placed in 1905.

 IN 1948 President Post invited the spouses of the Board members to the President's Christmas Board dinner.
 He served turkeys that had been raised on his son's farm.
-Following a delightful little talk by Dr. Pendergrass the Ladies were called on for comment.
-Apparently some members of the Board were surprised at the comments their
+Following a delightful little talk by Dr. Pendergrass, the Ladies were called on for comment.
+Apparently, some members of the Board were surprised at the comments they are

 wives made about them.
 From that time forward, spouses were invited to the Christmas party given by the President.

 Also, the Ladies were invited to attend the October 1949 Reception.
 The speaker was Edmund H. Harding, The Tarheel Humorist.
 His subject: "Women".
 It was a resume of the lives of wives of the Presidents, from Washington to Truman.
 They got letters commending the program, and especially for inviting the Ladies.